danielnachumdev/danielutils/README.md

 Feel free to use and / or contribute / improve my code :)

 THIS PACKAGE IS IN DEVELOPMENT AND SUBJECT TO CHANGE, USE AT YOUR OWN RISK!

+## Further reading
+check out [READMES/readme.md](./READMES/readme.md) to check out some of the stuff this library can do